How to set up a home command center using smart ways to keep mail, schedules, keys, and documents organized for your family daily.

 - Hammered wall planters

-Do you have any organization tricks you use to make adulting easier?
+Do you have any organization tricks you use to make adulting easier or any other trick that works for your family?
 Or ways to keep the mail manageable?